mametur/acme-web-design/development-strategy.md

 - `The text-decoration` property specifies the decoration added to text,
 - Add `margin 0 and paddin 0` to `ul`because it has margin and padding by default
 - the `float` property float navbar to right
+- the `a:hover` selector to change style of elements or links when you mouse over it.Here I used for changing color of nabvar links

 ## Finishing Touches